Komal914/GridMaker/README.md

 # 👾 Gridmaker 👾

 Gridmaker is a fun site to create art.
-Originally, this was a group project which I added personal touches to.
+Originally, this was a group project which I added my personal touches to.
 [Link to site](https://komal914.github.io/GridMaker/index.html)

 👷🏻‍♀️ 🚧 This projec is currently under construction 🚧 👷🏻‍♀️